ebuchman/blog/content/about.md

 My [master's thesis] provides a seminal introduction to Tendermint and Proof of Stake systems, and contextualizes the development of blockchain technology in the history of academic distributed systems research.
+Blockchains represent the natural evolution of database systems towards a multi-stakeholder context.

 My undergraduate work focused on the biophysics of organisms, the origin of life, and the thermodynamics of sustainability.
 That work has heavily informed